 There are two ways to assign Power of Attorney.
 The first is to make an appointment with an attorney to draft a Power of Attorney document.
 This will require a fee to cover advice on the legal implications of assigning Power of Attorney, the drafting of a Power of Attorney document, and the notarizing of that document.
 The campus attorney is able to assist with this.
-More information is available here. www.uwec.edu/StudentSenate/eventsservices/legal.htm store or downloading one online, filling it out yourself, and then having your signature(s) notarized.

-The second approach does not require a lawyer's assistance and involves purchasing a generic Power of Attorney form from an office supply
+The second approach does not require a lawyer's assistance and involves purchasing a generic Power of Attorney form from an office supply store or downloading one online, filling it out yourself, and then having your signature(s) notarized.